-If you are travelling on your own it could be slightly cheaper, but if you travel with a partner (you have counted as a ‘group’ for the train ticket purpose) a regular train ticket with group savings comes up about the same or slightly cheaper.
+If you are travelling on your own it could be slightly cheaper, but if you travel with a partner (you are counted as a ‘group’ for the train ticket purpose), a regular train ticket with group savings comes up about the same or slightly cheaper.

 I’ve tried to buy different tickets for the same journey and honestly the difference was about 10 CZK on 100 CZK train ticket – so not worth losing your sleep over it!

 Using your Prague day travel card